webplatform/docs/tutorials/mobile_viewport/index.md

 and often increases in full-screen web applications that suppress the browser's native screen controls.

-'''Note:''' Applying a viewport has no effect on desktop browsers.
+Applying a viewport has no effect on desktop browsers.
 It is interpreted only once when the page loads, and cannot be modified thereafter.

 ==Constraining Touch Response==